-The first EV charging network to be launched by an established oil company, the Shell Recharge network has launched with rapid chargers installed at 10 of the company’s UK forecourts – in Greater London, Derby, and Reading.
+The first EV charging network to be launched by an established oil company, Shell’s Recharge network has launched with rapid chargers installed across the UK.

-Operated on a pay-as-you-go basis, users access the charge points via the Smoov app, having first created an account.
+Operated on a pay-as-you-go basis, users access the charge points via the Smoov app, RFID card, or contactless bank card.

 Shell Recharge network costs